Paul1086/ASL-Recognition-with-Classic-CNNs-and-Deep-CNN/README.md

-# Image Classification with Deep CNN (ResNet50) and Conventional CNN
+# Image Classification with Deep CNN (ResNet50) and Classic CNNs

 Classic Convolutional Neural Network (CNN) architectures such asLeNet-5, andAlexNet,as well as a 50 layer deep CNN-ResNet50were trained from the scratchto classify images of AMERICAN SIGN LANGUAGE (ASL).
 The dataset collectedfrom Kaggle had variations of images in brightness, shifts, zoom, flips, backgrounds,angles and so on.
 The trained model was good enough to classify our own customimages.